jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 # Structure of Generate Squares

 The core of the data processing takes place in Generate Squares.
-To facilitate stuyding the cose, some high level pseudo code is presented hers.
+To facilitate stuyding the cose, some high level pseudo-code is presented hers.

 **Generate Squares manin structure**